A Dynamic Near-Optimal Algorithm for Online Linear Programming: One-time Learning Algorithm

 \end{proposition}

-\subsection{Competitive ratio analysis}
+\subsection{Competitive Ratio Analysis}

-Observe that the one-time learning algorithm waits until time $s=\lceil n\epsilon \rceil$, and then sets the solution at time $t$ as $x_t(\hat{\bp})$, unless there is a constraint violation.
-To prove the competitive ratio of this algorithm, we first prove that with high probability, $x_t(\hat{\bp})$ satisfies all the constraints of the linear program.
-Then, we show that the expected value $\sum_t \pi_t x_t(\hat{\bp})$ is close to the optimal offline objective value.
-For simplicity of the discussion, we assume $s=n\epsilon$ in the following.
+Observe that the one-time learning algorithm waits until time $s= \epsilon n $, and then sets the solution at time $t$ as $x_t(\hat{\bp})$, unless it violates the constraints.
+To prove its competitive ratio, we follow the following steps.
+First we show that if $\bp^*$ is the optimal dual solution to (\ref{primaloffline}), then $\{x_t(\bp^*)\}$ is close to the primal optimal solution $\V{x}^*$, i.e., learning the dual price is sufficient to determine a close primal solution.
+However, since the columns are revealed in an online fashion, we are not able to obtain $\bp^*$ during the decision period.
+Instead, in our algorithm, we use $\hat{\bp}$ as a substitute.
+We then show that $\hat{\bp}$ is a good substitute of ${\bp}^*$: 1) with high probability, $x_t(\hat{\bp})$ satisfies all the constraints of the linear program; 2) the expected value of $\sum_t \pi_t x_t(\hat{\bp})$ is close to the optimal offline value.
+Before we start our analysis, we make the following simplifying technical assumption in our discussion:

-To start with, we observe that if $\bp^*$ is the optimal dual solution to (\ref{primaloffline}), then $\{x_t(\bp^*)\}$ is close to the primal optimal solution $\V{x}^*$, That is, learning the dual price is sufficient to determine the primal solution.
-We make the following simplifying assumption:

-\begin{assumption} The inputs of this problem are in general position, namely for any price vector $\bp$, there can be at most $m$ columns such that $\bp^T\V{a}_t=\pi_t$. \end{assumption} The assumption is not necessarily true for all inputs.
-However, one can always randomly perturb $\pi_t$ by arbitrarily small amount $\eta$ through adding a random variable $\xi_{t}$ taking uniform distribution on interval $[0,\eta]$.
-In this way, with probability 1, no $\bp$ can satisfy $m+1$ equations simultaneously among $\bp^T\V{a}_t=\pi_t$, and the effect of this perturbation on the objective can be made arbitrarily small \footnote{This technique for resolving ties was also used in \cite{Devanur}.}.
-Given this assumption, we can use complementary conditions of linear program \eqref{primaloffline} to observe that: \begin{lemma} $x_t(\bp^*)\le x^*_t$, and under Assumption \ref{ties}, $x^*_t$ and $x_t(\bp^*)$ differ on at most $m$ values of $t$. \end{lemma}
+\begin{assumption} The problem inputs are in general position, namely for any price vector $\bp$, there can be at most $m$ columns such that $\bp^T\V{a}_t=\pi_t$. \end{assumption} Assumption \ref{assumption:ties} is not necessarily true for all inputs.
+However, as pointed out by \cite{Devanur}, one can always randomly perturb $\pi_t$ by arbitrarily small amount $\eta$ through adding a random variable $\xi_{t}$ taking uniform distribution on interval $[0,\eta]$.
+In this way, with probability 1, no $\bp$ can satisfy $m+1$ equations simultaneously among $\bp^T\V{a}_t=\pi_t$, and the effect of this perturbation on the objective can be made arbitrarily small.
+Under this assumption, we can use the complementarity conditions of linear program (\ref{primaloffline}) to obtain the following lemma.

+\begin{lemma} $x_t(\bp^*)\le x^*_t$ for all $t$, and under Assumption \ref{assumption:ties}, $x^*_t$ and $x_t(\bp^*)$ differs for no more than $m$ values of $t$. \end{lemma} { \bf Proof.} Consider the offline linear program (\ref{primaloffline}) and its dual (let $\bp$ denote the dual variables associated with the first set of constraints and $y_t$ denote the dual variables associated with the constraints $x_t \le 1$):

+By the complementarity slackness conditions, for any optimal solution $\bx^*$ for the primal problem (\ref{primaloffline}) and optimal solution $(\bp^*, \by^*)$ for the dual, we must have: